Ownership-Intelligence-Platform/ownership-intelligence-platform/Readme.md

 Open http://localhost:8000/ for the dashboard and http://localhost:8000/data-console for the Data Console.

+Additionally, a person-centric relationship page is available at `/static/person_network.html`.
+The main dashboard's Legal Representatives list links to this page for each representative.

 Home page cards include:

 - Ownership Layers, Legal Representatives, Accounts, Transactions